davehermann/multi-level-logger/docs/src/.templates/WritingLogs.md

 + Logging functions write to `console.log()`, except for calls to `Err` and `Fatal` which write to `console.error()`
 + *data* accepts a string, or any object that converts with JSON.stringify()
+    + *data* also will accept a function - without parameters - that will be evaluated only if the log level will be written, and returns a string or object
 + *options* overrides the [OutputFormatting()](./generated/Configuration.html#outputformatting-options) settings for individual calls to a logging function

 $$$Function.Log/noparameters$$$